Featuring a Fine Selection of Captive Bred Colubrid Snakes

 Thamnophis sp

 These snakes start off eating fish, but eventually can be switched to rodents.
 They are quite colorful and do great in naturalistic terrariums.
-I work with several different species.
+I work with a few different species.

 $100-$2500 each